SajithAravindan/RegexTutorial/Regex-tutorial.md

 So, it must start and end with the given parameters within the code.

+Additionally, the <font color="red">'@'</font> symbol is a mandatory component of any valid email address.
+It serves as the separator between the local part (before '@') and the domain part (after '@').
+The local part typically represents the username or mailbox name of the email recipient, and the domain part represents the mail server domain.
+The presence of the '@' symbol is enforced in the regex.

+Examples:

+Valid email: john.doe@example.com

+Local Part: john.doe<br />
+'@' Symbol<br />
+Domain Part: example.com<br />
+<font color="red">'@'</font> Symbol separating local part and domain.

+Invalid email: john.doe example.com

+Local Part: john.doe<br />
+Domain Part: example.com<br />
+Missing dot ('@') before the domain.

+The <font color="red">'@'</font> symbol ensures that the email address follows the standard structure of having a local part, '@' symbol, domain part.

 ### Quantifiers

 A quantifier is a repitition operator.
 Quantifiers let the system know to match the preceding token a set number of times.
 It is used to determine how many times a specific character or group of characters needs to be present in order to have a match.

+Quantifiers **`(+, *, ?)`** determine the repetition of the preceding token.

-For instance, if we used the following code in our regex, xyz+ then this will match any string xy followed by at least one z.
+For instance, if we used the following code in our **email regex**, xyz+ then this will match any string xy followed by at least one z.
 So, if we look at our code for matching the email:

 `([a-z0-9_\.-]+)`